json-schema-org/json-schema-org.github.io/draft-07/json-schema-release-notes.md

 ### Classification of Keywords

-While it does not have a direct impact on the validation process, this set of drafts classifies kewyords by their behavior.
+While it does not have a direct impact on the validation process, this set of drafts classifies keywords by their behavior.
 The names of these classifications are used throughout the documents, so they are useful to know: